 In 1996 the Russell Maliphant Company was established, and Maliphant was finally able to have the freedom to choose his own ensemble of dancers to work with, as well as choreograph his own creative productions.
 With teaching and choreography now being his passion Maliphant has produced more than 20 pieces, going from strength to strength with each one, many of which he collaborated closely with lighting designer Michael Hulls.
 Hulls and Maliphant have collaborated for over 20 years, combining dance and lighting to produce many modern dance pieces.

 Today, Russell Maliphant is considered to be Britain’s leading modern dance creator, and continues to produce choreographed works for leading dance companies both at home and abroad, as well as for his own company, which has toured extensively both nationally and internationally.
+His company is also hired for a traditional wedding anniversary where his team help married couples with the dances.
+What better way to set the mood for a good time than a choreographed first dance, parent dance or group dance?
+And the best part is that no prior dance experience is necessary.
 His recent work Conceal / Reveal, in collaborative 4 piece work with Michael Hulls, features Maliphant’s wife Dana Fouras, returning to the stage after being away from it for 10 years.
 As Conceal / Reveal is being enjoyed by the public Maliphant is already working on another piece.

 Russell Maliphant and The Russell Maliphant Company have won recognition and awards for many of his works, some of them being as follows:

 2002 – Time Out Live award for outstanding collaboration for Sheer

 2003 – Olivier Award for Broken Fall with Sylvie Guillem and Balletboyz.
 Broken Fall premiered at the Royal Opera House in December 2003.

 2003 – South Bank Show Dance Award for Choice